-If you find yourself the target of complaints or abuse on social networking sites, use site reporting functions.
-Where possible, you should take screen captures ('screen grabs') or photos of any post, page, or thread which you consider harmful, threatening or abusive.
+Where staff are the target of complaints or abuse on social networking sites, site reporting functions should be used.
+Where possible screen captures ('screen grabs') or photos of any post, page, or thread which may be considered harmful, threatening or abusive should be taken.

-If you find inappropriate references to you or the school posted by parents, colleagues, pupils, or other members of the community, this should be reported to the Headteacher as soon as possible.
-The Headteacher will take the appropriate course of action, which may include seeking legal advice or contacting the police.
-Do not attempt to deal with the situation yourself.
+Where staff find inappropriate references to the school, staff or pupils posted by parents, colleagues, pupils, or other members of the community, this should be reported to the Headteacher as soon as possible.
+The Headteacher will take the appropriate course of action, which may include contacting the Human Resources team, seeking legal advice or contacting the police.
+Staff must not attempt to deal with the situation personally.